harshitchaturvedy1/tsa_webmaster2025/replit.md

 - OG/social media images
 - Content images for resources, events, and pages

-### No Database
+### No Backend/Database
-- No traditional database - content managed via CSV files
+- No server-side processing or database
+- All content is static HTML
 - Forms would require third-party integration (not currently implemented)
 - No authentication or user accounts
+- No API endpoints (pure static serving)

 ### Future Integration Considerations
 - Form submissions would need services like Formspree, Netlify Forms, or similar
-- Content could be migrated to a full CMS or database if needed
+- Resource data could be migrated to a CMS or database for dynamic updates
 - Search functionality currently client-side; could be enhanced with search services
 - Event calendar could integrate with Google Calendar API or similar